The Viewer Panels

 In the upper-right corner of the Flow view are several tabs.
 The first, and currently selected tab, is the Flow view itself.
 Next that is the Console, which might have a little "i" or alert icon (as displayed in my screenshot) on it indicating that there is new information to be seen there.
 Clicking over to it reveals a pretty simple window.

 This is Fusion's command interpreter, where you can do some scripting and receive feedback on the operation of your composition.
 The row of buttons at the top are Cls, which clears the console of existing messages; filter buttons that can turn off reporting of errors, log messages, script feedback, and input feedback; and the Lua / Py2 / Py3 buttons, which change the scripting language between Lua and Python.
-Fusion's default scripting language is Lua, but it can also use Python if it's been installed.
+Fusion's default scripting language is Lua, but it can also use Python if it's been installed (make sure your install the correct 64-bit version of Python).
 We'll talk more about scripting later on.

 Most of the time, you will only use the Console view to check for errors.
 When an error has occurred, a yellow triangle with a ! will appear on the Console tab, letting you know that you should check it.
 You might also see a pink gear icon, indicating that a script has printed a message in the Console.

 When you first go to the Console window, there is likely a brief tip about using Fusion.
 If you want another such tip, place your cursor in the command line at the bottom of the window and type tip to receive a new one.

 The Timeline view is part After Effects and part dope sheet.
 It can show all of the tools in your composition, or just the selected one(s), what frame ranges they are active over, and where their keyframes are.
 We'll be talking quite a bit about time in the next chapter, so I will hold off on an in-depth explanation of everything here until then.